 Online education is such a popular option because it allows you to learn at your own pace while balancing work, family, and social commitments.
 You can even earn your high school diploma online.
 But with so many institutions now offering online delivery in several different vocational fields, how do you choose a school and program that fits your goals?
 And what are the key actions to take if you want to succeed in an online environment?

-According to survey data gathered in 2016, almost 32 percent of U.S. higher education students took at least one online or distance-learning course.
-That translates to nearly 6.4 million students, up 5.6 percent from the previous year.*
+According to Babson Survey Research Group, almost 32 percent of U.S. higher education students took at least one online or distance-learning course in 2016.
+That translates to nearly 6.4 million students, up 5.6 percent from the previous year.

 These numbers mean you will have more schools to choose from and more programs to consider.
 So, to help you find the distance learning option that best meets your needs, here are four suggestions to keep in mind as you focus your search.